 Monterey Jazz Festival, September – one of the longest consecutively running jazz festivals

 What is the best time of year to visit?

-Will guests be able to meet the innkeeper?
+Will guests be able to meet the innkeepers?

-What is your favorite thing about your inn and/or your location?
+What is your favorite thing about your inn?

 What is the one thing guests return year after year for?